 I have a confession.
 I never—like, ever—work with fresh artichokes.
 I always buy canned or frozen hearts, which ask next to nothing of me.
+They come trimmed, nary a pointy or inedible piece in sight, and perfectly steamed/boiled/cooked.
 One thing leads to another, and they’re dinner.
 Pesto-y pasta.
 Feta-laden salads.
 Cheesy toast.
 Even Jacques Pepin has a similar vice, writing in his Poulets & Legumes cookbook: “I love frozen baby peas, which are the smallest, sweetest peas.
 Frozen artichokes are another favorite.
 I always keep both on hand.”

 But here’s the difference: Jacques Pepin knows his way around a fresh artichoke—from how to prep them to the best way to use them—and I don’t.
 Maybe you don’t, either?
 No sweat.
 Every spring, I tell myself I’m going to

 conquer befriend the vegetable.
 And this spring, I—and you!—actually will with the help of five of the most exciting chefs around the country.
 I asked them why they love artichokes, how they use them, and, pretty please, for all their tips and tricks.
 Here’s what they said.